Continental Drift: Europe’s Breakaways

 When Conservatives won the British election in 2010, their austerity budget savaged education, health care, housing subsidies, and transportation.
 Scots, angered at the cuts, voted for the Scottish National Party (SNP) in the 2011 elections for the Scottish parliament.
 The SNP immediately proposed a referendum that will ask Scots if they wanted to dissolve the 1707 Act of Union and once again become be an independent country.
 If passed, the Scottish government proposes re-nationalizing the postal service and throwing nuclear-armed Trident submarines out of Scotland.

 If one takes into account its North Sea oil resources, there is little doubt but that an independent Scotland would be viable.
-Scotland has a larger GDP per capita than France and, in addition to oil, exports manufactured goods and whisky.
+Scotland has a larger GDP per capita than France and, in addition to oil, exports manufactured goods and whiskey.
 Scotland would become one of the world’s top 35 exporting countries.

 The Conservative government says that, if the Scots vote for independence, they will have to give up the pound as a currency.
 The Scots respond that, if the British follow through on their currency threat, Scotland will wash its hands of its portion of the British national debt.
 At this point, there is a standoff.